 - Osteosarcoma – This subtype, comprised of several varieties, develops in growing bones and therefore it develops more often in children than adults.

 - Ewing’s Sarcoma – Ewing’s Sarcoma grouped as a “family of tumors” and can develop either in soft tissue or bone depending on where tumor originally formed.
-Typically aggressive in behavior and common with individuals of European descent.
+This type of bone cancer is typically aggressive in behavior and common with individuals of European descent.

 - Chondrosarcoma – One-third of bone tumors found in cartilage and occurs more frequently in adults.
-More common in older adults and often develops in spine and pelvis.
+This form of bone cancer is common in older adults and often develops in spine and pelvis.